#

 In a clone phishing attack, an attacker takes a legitimate, previously delivered email and creates an identical copy, or clone.
 They then swap a legitimate link or attachment with a malicious one and resend the email from a spoofed address that appears to come from the original sender.
 Because the recipient recognizes the email's content, they are more likely to trust it and click the new, malicious link.
 This tactic is often paired with domain spoofing, where attackers register a domain name that is visually almost identical to a legitimate one.
 Effective Human Risk Management helps teams recognize these subtle but critical differences.

-Anatomy of a Phishing Campaign
+How a Phishing Campaign Unfolds

 A successful phishing attack is more than just a single email; it’s a carefully orchestrated campaign with distinct stages.
 Attackers follow a methodical process designed to build trust, create urgency, and ultimately trick an employee into giving up sensitive information.
 Understanding this playbook, from the initial lure to the final capture, is the first step in dismantling its effectiveness.
 By breaking down the anatomy of a campaign, security teams can better spot the warning signs and implement controls at each stage of the attack chain, moving from a reactive posture to a proactive defense.

-Crafting the Deceptive Email
+Step 1: Crafting the Bait Email

 The campaign begins with the bait: a deceptive email.
 Attackers are masters of impersonation, posing as a trusted brand, a government agency, or even a senior executive from your own company.
 The message is designed to trigger an emotional response, often creating a false sense of urgency.
 You might see subject lines about a suspended account, an unpaid invoice, or an urgent request that needs immediate action.
 The goal is to make you act quickly without thinking.
 These emails often contain harmful links or attachments, which are the gateways to the next stage of the attack.

-Building the Fraudulent Website
+Step 2: Building the Fake Website

 Once an employee clicks the link, they are taken to the attacker’s fraudulent website.
 This is where the real deception happens.
 These sites are often pixel-perfect clones of legitimate login pages for services like Microsoft 365, your company’s VPN, or a banking portal.
 Attackers use clever tricks to make the site appear authentic.
 They might register a domain name that looks very similar to a real one, a technique known as typosquatting.
 They may even use HTTPS to display a padlock icon in the browser, creating a false sense of security.
 This is a common tactic in many types of phishing attacks designed to fool even cautious users.